keta1930/mcp-agent-graph/docs/core-components/team/manage.md

 ## Access Admin Panel

 Only administrators can access the Admin Panel.
+To access it:

+Navigate to `/admin` page directly in your browser (e.g., `https://agent-graph.com/admin`)

-Navigate to the admin interface through the user menu.
+Administrators must login to access the admin panel.

 ![Admin Panel](../../assets/Admin/admin_page_en.png)